You can grow your whole soft fruit cage from the dozens of berry varieties we grow.

 Berry bushes are mostly very easy to grow: fertile soil, good drainage and plenty of sun is ideal, and you can still get great crops from Blackberries, Raspberries and Hybridberries in pretty poor conditions.

 You will find more growing and pruning advice in each category.

 Our stocks of potted soft fruit bushes always get snapped up quickly, so order early to avoid disappointment.

-All Soft Fruit Plants are VAT Free
+All Soft Fruit Plants are VAT Free.

-Pruning Summer Fruiting Raspberries
+How to Prune Summer Fruiting Raspberries